hirwacedric123/hirwacedric123/README.md

 # 👋 Hi there!
-I'm HIRWA CYUZUZO Cedric 👨‍💻
+I'm hirwacedric123 👨‍💻

-### A passionate Software Developer & Computer Science Student 🚀
+### A Full-Stack Software Engineer Specializing in Backend with Django 🚀

-I'm a second-year Computer Science student with a deep interest in building meaningful software and learning new technologies.
-I specialize in backend development with **Django**, and I love creating interactive user experiences with **React** for the frontend.
+I am a **full-stack software engineer** specialized in backend development with **Python Django**.
+I have developed a wide range of projects and am always looking for new opportunities to leverage my skills in Django.
+I am passionate about building scalable, efficient applications and continuously learning new technologies to enhance my development process.

 ### 💻 Technologies & Skills